B4shCr00k/He4vensG4te/README.md

 # He4vensG4te
-Process Injection Using direct syscalls only
+Process Injection Using direct syscalls only bypasses win defender

 FOR EDUCATIONAL PURPOSES ONLY THIS CODE IS NOT MEANT TO BE WEPONIZED OR USED FOR MALICIOUS INTENTS
 # technique explanation